pytorch/TensorRT/notebooks/README.md

 ## 2. Notebook list

-- [LeNet-example.ipynb](LeNet-example.ipynb): simple example on a LeNet network.
+- [lenet-getting-started.ipynb](lenet-getting-started.ipynb): simple example on a LeNet network.
+- [ssd-object-detection-demo.ipynb](ssd-object-detection-demo.ipynb): demo for compiling a pretrained SSD model using TRTorch.